eldoy/skjema/README.md

     type: string
 ```

-Any of these actions that you override will take presedence, so if you define an action in `app/actions/project/create.js`, then it will replace the default create action.
+Any of these actions that you override will take presedence, so if you define an action in `app/actions/project/create.js`, it will replace the default create action.

 ### Custom page with form builder